 There is also, of course, tea, and if you ask for it, coffee too.
 It might be the only truly traditional Japanese breakfast that you have, so give it a go.

 Ryokan Tipping Etiquette

-Tipping at a ryokan (and indeed in Japan as a whole) is not the cultural norm, and it is very definitely not expected (we were chased out of a restaurant once after leaving money on the table.
+Tipping at ryokans (and indeed tipping in Japan as a whole) is not the cultural norm, and it is very definitely not expected (we were chased out of a restaurant once after leaving money on the table.
 Our waiter returned it to us and would not accept it for this exceptional service!
 It is no different in a ryokan.

-If you truly feel that you want to tip, then be sure to place the cash in an envelope and hand it to the
+If you truly feel that you want to tip, then be sure to place the cash in an envelope and hand it to staff when you leave.

 Staying in a ryokan in Japan is a unique experience and one you shouldn’t rush, or feel nervous about.
 Your hosts will be very gracious and will advise on all manner of customs and the etiquette of your stay.
 We suggest you embrace the full experience, don the yukata, use the getos and enjoy the onsen experience to its full!